 Tips to Improve your Emotional Health

 - Get to know yourself.
 Ask yourself questions like “Do I have close relationships with people who have a positive influence in my life?”
 “How have I handled conflicts in my life?”
 “Am I able to accept responsibility for my actions?”
 “Is stress affecting my attitude, my relationships or my health?”
 Answer honestly.

 - Keep a journal.
 Journaling helps cultivate mindfulness by letting you be the spectator (or “narrator”) of your life.
 Write down any thoughts, feelings, reflections that come to mind and read over what you wrote.
 Like someone on the outside looking in, you can arrive at information about yourself you never knew before.

 - Practice optimism.
 Smile more.
 Laugh more.
 Reach out to others or try to put a positive spin on a stressful situation.
 Even if your heart isn’t in it at first, practicing the act of optimism will eventually become a habit and change the way you feel.

 - Learn to manage stress.
-Time management strategies that help de-clutter your mind (or at least your desk) can offer relief when you have a stressful schedule.
-Relaxation techniques including deep breathing, yoga poses, progressive muscle relaxation, and positive visualization are other proven methods for reducing stress.
+Time management strategies that help declutter your mind (or at least your desk) can offer relief when you have a stressful schedule.
+Relaxation techniques including deep breathing, yoga poses, progressive muscle relaxation and positive visualization are other proven methods for reducing stress.
 Listen to Chill Drills by Military OneSource.
 This free audio app was developed to help service members and their families relax and manage stress.
 Once you download Chill Drills onto your device, you won’t need an internet connection to practice the relaxation exercises.
 Remember, scheduling time for yourself can be as important as scheduling anything else on your to-do list.
 And where possible, remember to rest.

 - Seek advice from a trusted professional.
 Counselors, chaplains, therapists, and your Director of Psychological Health are all available to you when you need a confidante or military support.
 They are experienced professionals who are there to serve your immediate emotional needs as well as work collaboratively with you to develop emotional habits that work better for your needs.